skotak2/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a passionate Data Science and Date Engineering professional with 3+ years of experience, currently pursuing Masters in Business Analytics at **University of Illinois at Chicago**.
-I enjoy working with data to derive business insights and build on predictive models.
-I am interested in working on efficient data engineering solutions for the AI/ML applications.
+I'm a passionate Data Science and Data Engineering professional with 3+ years of experience, currently pursuing Masters in Business Analytics at **University of Illinois at Chicago**.
+I enjoy working with data to derive business insights and build predictive models.
+I am interested in working on efficient data engineering solutions for AI/ML applications.

 I love working on [innovative projects](https://github.com/skotak2) and developing [applications](https://github.com/skotak2/Review-Based-Recommendation-System) for business use.
 I enjoy watching Formula 1, reading books and watching TV shows in my free time.